 Regular passenger transport services

-From 1 July 2019, RPT providers will be required to have a Safety Management System.
+From 2 July 2019, RPT providers must develop and maintain a Safety Management System.
 A Safety Management System is a set of policies, procedures and plans that systematically manage health and safety at work by identifying safety risks and putting in place steps to mitigate them.

 DoT has provided resources that may be helpful for RPT providers to develop their Safety Management Systems.
 Visit Safety management for authorised booking services for supporting resources.

 Vehicle and driver authorisation

 Vehicles used for RPT services must have a Passenger Transport Vehicle (PTV) authorisation in the RPT category.
 If the vehicles are also used for on-demand work they will require a PTV authorisation in the On-demand Charter category too.
 There is no extra cost for PTVs with multiple categories.

 See Passenger Transport Vehicles for further information about PTV categories and authorisation requirements.

 Drivers for RPT services must have the appropriate endorsement on their driver's licence (i.e. an F extension).
 From mid-2020, F and T extensions will be replaced by a single new Passenger Transport Driver authorisation.

 Authorised RPT services are required to keep records of each trip, including: